nitrocode/CoinTaxes/README.md

 Assuming you have API keys for the exchanges you want.
 Edit `config.yml` and uncomment the exchanges and insert keys, secrets, and passphrases.
 Fill out your name and social in the file to have that written into the PDF.

-Then finally, Run the script
+Then finally, run the script

     python CoinTaxes.py

+If you have a separate configuration file:

+    python CoinTaxes.py --input randy.yml

 ### Get the API credentials